-Family Violence Support 1800 Respect National Helpline
+Family Violence Support

+1800 Respect National Helpline

 You can get help if you have experienced sexual assault, domestic or family violence and abuse.

 You can call any time of day or night.
 1800 737 732 1800respect.org.au

 Disclaimer: This fact sheet provides general information only.
-For specific advice about your healthcare needs, you should seek advice from your health professional.
+For specific advice about your or your baby's healthcare needs, you should seek advice from your health professional.
 The Royal Women's Hospital does not accept any responsibility for loss or damage arising from your reliance on this fact sheet instead of seeing a health professional.
-If you require urgent medical attention, please contact your nearest emergency department. © The Royal Women's Hospital 2024.
+If you or your baby require urgent medical attention, please contact your nearest emergency department. © The Royal Women's Hospital 2025